hkkitlee/P2P-Boot-Linux/README.md

 Would let you know i modified the initrd.img from "Debian Buster Live Gnome" for support the P2P boot, should keep all parameter/function from official. i try my best for the smallest coding and keep it clean.

-Please see the uploaded 9990-mount-http.sh, i did :;
-1.add remarked script for check the /proc/cmdline if fetch="*.iso.torrent" and use aria2c for P2P download iso.
+Please see the uploaded 9990-mount-http.sh, i did :\n 1.add remarked script for check the /proc/cmdline if fetch="*.iso.torrent" and use aria2c for P2P download iso.
 2.put the aria2c to /bin.
 3.finally change the ${url} ${extension} back to "iso" for below mounting.